California Writers Club

 The California Writers Club traces its founding to the San Francisco Bay Area literary movement in the early part of the 20th century.
-The informal gatherings of Jack London, George Sterling, and Herman Whitaker, along with others, eventually became formalized as the Press Club of Alameda.
-In 1909, a break-off group from that club formed the California Writers Club with Austin Lewis serving as the club's first president.
+The informal gatherings of Jack London, George Sterling, Joaquin Miller, and Herman Whitaker, along with others, eventually became formalized as the Press Club of Alameda.
+In 1909, members of this club and of The League of Western Writers formed the California Writers Club with Austin Lewis serving as the club's first president.
 A quarterly bulletin under the guidance of Dr. William S. Morgan was established in 1912.
 The club finally incorporated in 1913, choosing the motto Sail On from the Joaquin Miller poem, "Columbus".

 The general purposes of the California Writers Club are to provide a forum for literary criticism and for recognition of achievement, to discover new authors and assist them in developing their talent, and to sponsor educational meetings to promote professional growth.

 History

-Early members of the club included Jack London, George Sterling, John Muir, Joaquin Miller, and the first California poet laureate, Ina Coolbrith.
+Early honorary members of the club included Jack London, George Sterling, John Muir, Joaquin Miller, and the first California poet laureate, Ina Coolbrith.

 In 1914, the first edition of West Winds, a hardcover collection of fiction by members, was published.
 It was illustrated by local California artists.
 Since that time three other West Winds have been published.

 The California Writers Club organized literary events in the prewar period; the first California Writers Club Conference was held in Oakland in 1941.

+The CWC worked with the City of Oakland and the Works Progress Administration to build a "Temple for the Arts" in Joaquin Miller Park, featuring a cascade and amphitheater, dedicate in 1941.
+Through the 1980s, they celebrated California's great writers with the planting of trees in the Writers Memorial Grove at Joaquin Miller Park in Oakland.
+The first tree was planted for Joaquin Miller.
+Bret Harte, Charles Warren Stoddard, Edward Rowland Sill, Ina Coolbrith, Jack London, Mark Twain, Charles Fletcher Lummis, and Edwin Markham are so honored as well as Dashiell Hammett, Gertrude Stein, and historians, Will Durant and Ariel Durant.

 The California Writers Club also organized social events with a literary orientation.